griffio/reactjs-browserify-starter/README.md

 Notes:

+use --ignore-scripts=false if you have blocked npm scripting commands.

 Creates react-bundle.js using npm 'pre' script to speedup builds and rebuilds.

 Only the application code is contained in bundle.js.